 Work from the Bozza lab has shown that the odorant receptor repertoire is broadly mapped on the surface of the olfactory bulb.
 Mammalian odorant receptors can be divided into three phylogenetically distinct classes (tree above), canonical Class I and Class II odorant receptors (green and red), and a small family of Trace Amine Associated Receptors, or TAARs (blue).
 We have discovered that all three classes of mammalian olfactory receptors are mapped to discrete domains in the dorsal olfactory bulb.
 We are currently determining how these projections form and how they function in sensory processing.

 How does each olfactory sensory neuron in the mouse exclusively express 1 allele of 1 receptor gene out of 2,000 alleles?
-Studing olfactory gene regulation is daunting because of the large number of genes and because they are scattered across many genomic clusters throughout the genome.
-To simplify the problem, we are using the Trace Amine-Associated Receptors as a model to understand the genetic basis for monogenic expression.
+Studying olfactory gene regulation is daunting because of the large number of genes and because they are scattered across many genomic clusters throughout the genome.
+To simplify the problem, we are using the Trace Amine-Associated Receptors as a model to understand the genetic basis for receptor gene choice.

 Mammals retain large families of olfactory receptor genes (typically in the thousands).
 What determines how many receptors a species has?
 How are the genes retained during evolution, and how do individual receptors contribute to defined percepts and behaviors?